adi-a11y/Defi-Bank/README.md

-Defi-Bank is a place where you can stake your USDC tokens and get interest for it.
+Defi-Bank is a place where you can deposit your USDC tokens and get interest for it.
 As interest, an ERC20 token called Interest token (INT) will be given.